-(1st semester) Grade 11 Required 5 credits
+(1st semester)

 The purpose of this course is to help students understand that they can encounter Christ today in a full and real way in and through the Sacraments, and especially through the Eucharist.
 Students will examine each of the Sacraments in detail to learn how they may encounter Christ throughout life.